CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/functiontailcall-function.md

 ms.assetid: 66347e03-9a97-41e8-8f9d-89b80803f7b5
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 12ec27277fe57bd1a291c2cfe491ea2c6f40c30e
+ms.openlocfilehash: c83a55a74542d94559b50b89ef784de0bd55d0db
-ms.sourcegitcommit: 205b9a204742e9c77256d43ac9d94c3f82909808
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 09/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "70851159"
+ms.locfileid: "74427347"
 ---
 # <a name="functiontailcall-function"></a>FunctionTailcall (fonction)
-Indique au profileur que la fonction en cours d’exécution est sur le paragraphe d’effectuer un appel tail à une autre fonction.
+Notifies the profiler that the currently executing function is about to perform a tail call to another function.

 > [!NOTE]
-> La `FunctionTailcall` fonction est déconseillée dans la version 2,0 de .NET Framework.
-Il continuera à fonctionner, mais entraînera une baisse des performances.
-Utilisez à la place la fonction [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) .
+> The `FunctionTailcall` function is deprecated in the .NET Framework version 2.0.
+It will continue to work, but will incur a performance penalty.
+Use the [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) function instead.

 ## <a name="syntax"></a>Syntaxe